 This talk is best for: Medical Humanities, Religious Studies, Pedagogy, Student Engagement, practitioners of Buddhism and/or meditation.

 The past few decades have seen the emergence of the “Mindfulness Revolution” in mainstream American popular culture.
 Hospitals, prisons, daycare centers, college campuses … mindfulness meditation is seemingly everywhere these days.
 In fact, since the inception of Buddhism nearly 2500 years ago, Buddhists have understood various facets of their tradition to be sources of health and healing.
 But how established are the links between meditation and physical health?
 Dr. Salguero will give an overview of the history, contemporary practice, and academic study of mindfulness meditation practice.
 He will situate the contemporary focus on the health benefits of meditation within the global history of Buddhism and medicine, and will outline the many rich and complex Buddhist approaches to healing that have been (and still are) used globally, and will suggest directions for further historical and clinical research beyond meditation.

-This talk is best for: Religious Studies, Medical Humanities, Practitioners of Buddhism and/or meditation, General Interest.
+This talk is best for: Religious Studies, Medical Humanities, practitioners of Buddhism and/or meditation, general interest, public libraries.

 A Metamodern Approach to Asian Medicine

 All too often, practitioners and scholars of Asian medicine have failed to engage in productive dialogue.
 Despite best intentions, strong epistemological differences have ensured that, when they do come together, these two communities have tended to speak past one another.
 A long-time practitioner, historian, critic, and fan of Asian medicine, Dr. Salguero will provide an overview of these differences, and why previous efforts to bridge them have not been successful.
 Drawing on his long-term navigation of both practitioner and scholarly communities, he will then propose metamodernism as a framework for engaging in deeper dialogue.